Why Is My Dog Chattering Their Teeth When It Isn't Cold Out?

 Examining a Dog's Teeth Image by Toe Beans

-If your fur baby chatters when they're stressed, you might be able to give them a chew toy or a comfort plush to keep in their mouth.
+• If your fur baby chatters when they're stressed, you might be able to give them a chew toy or a comfort plush to keep in their mouth.
 In addition to giving them a calming item, it can help prevent chattering from being irritating or hurting their teeth.

-Drooling, depressed personality, muscle spasms, pain reactions; any of these can be an indication that something more is going on.
-In these cases, you should at least call your vet and schedule an appointment to get them looked at.
-They may need medication to help control whatever is happening, or even something like oral surgery and antibiotics to fix the problem.
+• If you observe drooling, depressed personality, muscle spasms, pain reactions; any of these can be an indication that something more is going on.
+In these cases, you should call your vet and schedule an appointment to get your pup looked at.

 Have you ever had a dog with mysteriously chattering teeth?
 If so, what did you do about it?
 What did the cause end up being?
 I'm curious about what sorts of experiences you may have had, and I'm sure other readers are, as well!
-So tell us your story in the comments below.
+So, tell us your story in the comments below.
 I'd absolutely love to hear it!

 K Marie Alto